robertDouglass/on_upsun/hugosite/content/posts/install-django-sqlite-upsun.md

 * [Support for many databases](https://docs.upsun.com/add-services.html#available-services), including PostgreSQL, MariaDB, MongoDB and others.
 * [Support for other neat services](https://docs.upsun.com/add-services.html#available-services) like Redis, OpenSearch, Kafka, and Vault.
 * Git-based deployment: the only way to deploy code to Upsun is through `git push`.
 * Instant clones of the entire environment, including persistant data, for the purpose of development and testing.
+* Environmental variables that get inherited from the production environment and can be overridden.
 * Automatic TLS certificates.
 * Blackfire.io integration for monitoring and profiling.
 * Sendgrid integration for sending mails.